Custom Add-On Api.

 }

-When developing the module, simply put the break point in the module code and run the Plugin in debug mode.
+Debug the custom Add-On module alongside the entire SFDMU Plugin by placing breakpoints in the module code and running the Plugin in debug mode.